junwatu/color-detection-openai/blogs/README.md

 ## Storing Data in GridDB

-We use the GridDB database to store the data.
-These are the main data fields with it's description:
+We utilize the GridDB database for data storage.
+Here are the main data fields along with their descriptions:

 | Column Name | Type           | Description                                           |
 |-------------|----------------|--------------------------------------------------------|